umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 ### Pick multiple items

-Use this setting to enable the property to contain multiple items, when this is turned on the property editor returns a `IEnumerable<MediaWithCrops>`.
-You can still set the Maximum Amount to 1, do so if you like to retrive a collection but only allowing the Content Editors to select one Media Item.
+Use this setting to enable the property to contain multiple items.
+When this is enabled the property editor returns an `IEnumerable<MediaWithCrops>`.

+You can still set the maximum amount to 1.
+Do so when you want to retrieve a collection but only allow the Content Editors to select one Media Item.

 ### Amount